 But even with success, this new stage of life is unsettling.
 The entrepreneur realizes that despite a prospering business, personal financial worries remain.
 Fears emerge around funding retirement years or the inability to leave a legacy that reflects the success of the business.

 The shift to a new stage

-“Simply put,” explains Stuart Sutton, a partner at Sutton Financial, “to be in control of your wealth you need answers to how you will achieve peace, freedom, and impact.”
+“Simply put,” explains Stuart Sutton, a partner at Sutton Wealth Planning, “to be in control of your wealth you need answers to how you will achieve peace, freedom, and impact.”
 What defines these three goals is different for each person.
 Sutton’s experience working with entrepreneurs provides a valuable perspective.

 Peace of mind emerges when people gain control of their finances.
 Often, the issue is not a lack of wealth.
 The issue is simply the lack of clarity around their situation and the need to align various decisions with a long-term goal.

 Many barriers prevent people from being in control of their wealth.

 Sutton is open to sharing his experience helping clients to achieve peace of mind with their personal finances.
 “It’s interesting to see how people change when they realize that they do not have to worry about protecting, preserving, and passing along wealth.
 They might still be up at night – these are business people after all – and face significant pressures.
 But personal finances are no longer their primary source of stress.”

 When people take more time for themselves, they begin to have “walk-about freedom.”
 They can do what they want, go where they choose, and spend time with the people who mean the most to them.

 Having an impact on the lives of others is a deeply personal and rewarding goal.
 Once their personal stability materializes, business owners begin to decide what sort of legacy they’ll leave behind.
 Tax planning is usually the catalyst for philanthropic planning, but having a unique and meaningful impact on one’s community is incredibly rewarding.